Signatures of valley drift in the diversified band dispersions of bright, gray, and dark excitons in MoS2 monolayers under uni-axial strains: Results and discussion

-Now, let us turn to examine the the exciton band structure of a \ch{MoS2}-ML under compressive uni-axial strain, as shown in {Figure 2 (e) and (f)}.
-Comparing {Figure 2 (e) and (f)} with {Figure 2 (a) and (b)}, one sees that the exciton band structure of a \ch{MoS2}-ML with compressive strain is quite similar to that with tensile strain, except for the reversed order of the transverse and longitudinal BX bands.
-Such a similarity in the exciton band structures is not too surprised, since, due to the Poisson's ratio, applying a compressive uni-axial strain to a 2D material along the $x$-axis induces also another tensile uni-axial strain along the $y$-direction perpendicular to the uni-axial strain axis.
-Thus, hereafter we shall focus the investigation only on the \ch{MoS2}-MLs with tensile uni-axial strains to reduce the repetition of physical analysis.
+Then, let us proceed to examine the the exciton band dispersion of a \ch{MoS2}-ML under compressive uni-axial strain, as shown in {Fig. 2 (e) and (f)}.
+Comparing {Fig. 2 (e) and (f)} with {Fig. 2 (a) and (b)}, one observes that the exciton band dispersion of a \ch{MoS2}-ML with tensile and compressive strains follow quite similar dispersions, except for the reversed order of the transverse and longitudinal BX bands.
+Such a similarity is straightforward to understand, since, due to the non-zero Poisson's ratio, applying a imposed compressive uni-axial strain to a 2D material always accompanies with another tensile uni-axial strain perpendicular to the uni-axial strain axis, and vice versa. { Re-orientating the uni-axial strain to the armchair direction ($y$-direction), one can show (See Fig.S2 in SM \cite{SM}) that the strain-modulated exciton band structures of a strained \ch{MoS2}-ML remain similar, both qualitatively and quantitatively, to those of a MoS2 monolayer under an uni-axial strain along the x-axis.
+Interestingly, under an uni-axial strain in the y-direction, the momentum shift of the exciton band edges yet remain towards the x-direction, same as the cases of uni-axial strain along the x-direction.
+This is because, as pointed out by { Ref.~\citenum{valley-drift-2019}}, the strain-induced VD is always along the zigzag-direction ($x$-direction) no matter the uni-axial strain is along the zigzag or armchair directions.
+Thus, hereafter we shall focus the investigation only on the \ch{MoS2}-MLs with tensile uni-axial strains along the zigzag axis ($x$-direction) to reduce the repetition of physical analysis.}